rdkcentral/rdk-halif-test-device_settings/docs/pages/audiosettings_tests.md

 ### Test Startup Requirement - Test Audio Gain and Mute

-Playback of audio streams supported by the platform is required for the L3 testcases
+Playback of stream is required for the L3 testcases.
+[Audio Format Requirements for Playback](#audio-format-requirements-for-playback)

 ### Emulator Requirements - Test Audio Gain and Mute